CDCgov/prime-public-health-data-infrastructure/docs/decisions/0012-initial-file-format.md

 **Quick-to-implement** - Having a file format that can be easy to work with will help the development of the solution be quicker.

+**Infrastructure requirements** - Due to limited resources on the team, a solution that requires less infrastructure resources to maintain will help speed up the development process.

 **Cost-effective** - With any cloud environment, storage cost considerations are necessary to scale up an application without incurring too much cost.

 ## Considered Options